hsdp-smulford/terraform-aws-control_tower_account_factory/READMETOO.md

 ## Disclamer
 We do not have access to a lab environment to test these updates.
 I've run tf validate, but additional errors may surface when appliying in a live environment.

+## What does this fork accomplish?
+The intent of this fork is to introduce paths in the repos as a new variable.
+The initial driver for this was being able to keep account requests for multiple AFT environments in the same repo and branch.
+Otherwise, a somewhat complex branching strategy is required to isolate account request HCL files and merging of code within the varied branches.

 ## What changed ??
 ```bash
 >